grafana/k6-docs/src/data/markdown/docs/03 cloud/03 Integrations/05 Cloud APM.md

 <div class="doc-blockquote" data-props='{"mod": "warning"}'>

 A typical use case is to only export custom metrics defined in the script.
-To do that you should specify the named of your custom metrics in the `metrics` parameter, and set `include_default_metrics` to false.
+To do that you should specify the names of your custom metrics in the `metrics` parameter, and set `include_default_metrics` to false.

 </div>